-- Candidates will read, evaluate and critique journal articles in the discipline of multicultural education, equity and social Justice and family-school community partnerships in working with culturally and linguistically diverse families and lead a class discussion in Table Groups.
-Some journals will be from an international journal or internationally based, as well as from education websites. - 2) Candidates will write two comprehensive papers covering readings, notes, and in class discussions.
-A minimum of 1250 words (Minimum of 5 typed pages and no more than 8, excluding references). - 3) Candidates will complete a comprehensive written Embedded Signature Assignment based on the California Teacher Performance Expectations (TPE's) focusing on text readings, course lectures, and teaching practicum field experience observations. - 4) Candidates will lead Table Talks by discussing assigned readings. - 5) Candidates will be involved in 10 hours of teaching practicum (75 for MCC are inclusive) at a local school/school community agency and will complete a 5-8 page written reflection of their practicum experience and relate it to the California Teacher Performance Expectations as well as to the course content of this course. - 6) Candidates will research and present in teams one assigned ethnic group of students who traditionally have not been successful in our schools and will address how future teachers can assist in making sure students succeed.
-The presentation will be through a power-point or other multimedia form and using at least five different resources. - 7) Candidates will attend a SOLES/USD sponsored speaker series or conference.
-The attendance will substitute one to two class sessions if held in a day other than a class meeting.
-Candidates will write a short 1-2 page summary of learning outcomes and how the outcomes support Multicultural Education.
+- Candidates will read, evaluate and critique journal articles in the discipline of multicultural education, equity and social Justice and family-school community partnerships in working with culturally and linguistically diverse families and lead a class discussion or in Table Groups.
+Some journals will be from an international journal or internationally based, as well as from education websites. - Candidates will complete two comprehensive papers covering readings, notes, and in class discussions.
+A minimum of 1250 words (Minimum of 5 typed pages and no more than 8). - 3) Candidates will complete a comprehensive written Embedded Signature Assignment based on the California Teacher Performance Expectations (TPE's) focusing on text readings, course lectures, and teaching practicum field experience observations. - 4) Candidates will lead Table Talks by discussing assigned readings. - 5) Candidates will be involved in 10 hours of teaching practicum (75 for MCC are inclusive) at a local school/school community agency and will complete a 5-8 page written reflection and presentation of their practicum experience and relate it to the California Teacher Performance Expectations as well as to the course content of this course. - 6) Candidates will research and present in teams/individually one assigned ethnic group of students who traditionally have not been successful in our schools and will address how future teachers can assist in making sure students succeed.
+The presentation will be through a power-point/Prezzi or other multimedia form, and use at least five different resources. - 7) Candidates will attend a SOLES sponsored speaker series or conferences (CABE 2015-Town & Country Convention Center on February 5, 6 & 7).
+The attendance will substitute one to two class sessions.
+Candidates will write a 2-3 page summary of learning outcomes and how the outcomes support Multicultural Education.